github/docs/content/code-security/secret-scanning/defining-custom-patterns-for-secret-scanning.md

    ![Screenshot of custom pattern page with the button to enable push protection emphasized](/assets/images/help/repository/secret-scanning-custom-pattern-enable-push-protection.png){% endif %}

-After your pattern is created, {% data reusables.secret-scanning.secret-scanning-process %} For more information on viewing {% data variables.product.prodname_secret_scanning_alerts %}, see "[Managing alerts from {% data variables.product.prodname_secret_scanning %}](/code-security/secret-security/managing-alerts-from-secret-scanning)."
+After your pattern is created, {% data reusables.secret-scanning.secret-scanning-process %} For more information on viewing {% data variables.secret-scanning.alerts %}, see "[Managing alerts from {% data variables.product.prodname_secret_scanning %}](/code-security/secret-security/managing-alerts-from-secret-scanning)."

 ### Example of a custom pattern specified using additional requirements